Biden on edge of victory, as EU fears 'chaos' after Trump tweets

 But even if Biden ended up losing Nevada, Trump would still need to win Georgia, North Carolina, and Pennsylvania to pip him to the post.

-The anti-European incumbent was ahead in all three states on Wednesday night, but only by a hair's breadth, with millions of votes still to be counted, especially in Pennsylvania.
+The anti-European incumbent was ahead in all three states on Wednesday night, but only by a hair's breadth, with tonnes of votes still to be counted, especially in Pennsylvania.

 Biden voiced cautious optimism after the Michigan news came in.